Best Herbs To Lower Cholesterol Levels

 Evening Primrose Oil

 Evening primrose oil is used for many illnesses and is effective in lowering bad cholesterol and high blood pressure.
 The active ingredient in evening primrose oil is gamma-linolenic acid (GLA), an important fatty acid which helps to produce prostaglandins (PFE1).
 PFE1 fights against inflammation and helps in preventing blood clots and high cholesterol.
 This herbal supplement should not be taken by people who are prone to seizers or who are taking a medication for depression or schizophrenia.
-The recommended dose for adults is 6 to 8 grams per day.
+The recommended dose for

 [Read: Fruits And Vegetables That Help Lower Cholesterol Levels]